CityOfNewYork/CROL-WebApp/README.md

 There are currently two ways of quering the notices, both specified in the header;

-#####By specifying the last request date.
+#####Specifying the last request date.
 This returns all new notices since last request

 Header: